Modern computational studies of the glass transition

 The cluster Monte Carlo algorithm of Krauth has been used far less extensively than SMC, which we describe next.
 For simple systems of the second class of models, such as the hard disks studied by Santen and Krauth, it can be demonstrated that SMC is a more efficient algorithm~\cite{brumer}.
 Some of the difference in the efficiency of these two approaches likely lies in the relative simplicity of the swap approach, which allows for a significantly greater ease of optimization.
 In particular, the algorithm defined by Dress and Krauth merely defines one possible approach for isolating and exchanging clusters.
 Indeed, it should be noted there are more general versions of the algorithm of Dress and Krauth, which have not as of yet been applied to glassy systems~\cite{liuluijten}.
 It is likely that related algorithms could be devised which would exceed the capabilities of the Dress and Krauth approach, and that combining the cluster algorithm with other novel sampling techniques could greatly enhance its efficiency.
 One example of work in this direction is the use of the cluster Monte Carlo approach with the rejection-free event-chain Monte Carlo approach, which indeed demonstrably enhances the sampling ability of cluster Monte Carlo~\cite{bernard2009event,krauth2021event}.
-In our opinion the future search for such potential modifications is a worthy goal due to the somewhat circumscribed set of systems where SMC is extremely useful.
+Currently, for models of complex glass-forming liquids, the most powerful means of achieving deeper supercooling is via direct molecular dynamics simulation, making use of high-throughput methods~\cite{simmons} or using advanced special-purpose hardware architecture such as Anton~\cite{shaw}.
+Thus, in our opinion the future search for such potential modifications is a worthy goal due to the somewhat circumscribed set of systems where SMC is extremely useful.